SillyNonbinary/SillyNonbinary/README.md

 - I'm not that chatty I will sit with you silently most the time or talk in whispers

-- Games I have Main inteterst in right now: Regretevator, Forsaken, Dandy's world, Block Tales, Work At A Pizza Place, Dragon Adventures, FNAF, Pizza Game Beta[BIGGG INTEREST], and Evade.
+- Games I have Main inteterst in right now: Regretevator, Forsaken, Dandy's world, Block Tales, Work At A Pizza Place, Dragon Adventures, FNAF, Pizza Game Beta, PUPI MIDNIGHT MUNCHIES [BIGGG INTEREST], and Evade.

 - Long note for this: Uh please don't make self harm jokes or that type of stuff near me it makes me uncomfortable.